tgoncalv/TIPE-prepa/README.md

 The goal of this project was to replicate the mechanical tide prediction machine created by Lord Kelvin in 1875 and analyse its reliability by comparing it to a numerical prediction model I coded in Python.

 The code theoretically works but I didn't created a documentation since the project has been interrupted by COVID-19.
-The prediction model uses historical data of water level at the port of Seattle, provided by the Shom.
+The prediction model uses historical datas of water level at the port of Seattle, provided by the Shom.

 # References